Caast/caast-documentation/README.md

               "today": "A live is scheduled today at", "tomorrow": "A live is scheduled tomorrow at", "date": "A live is scheduled on",
-              "no_live": "This product does not have a live presentation yet" },
+              "no_live": "This product does not have a live presentation yet", "replay": "Several lives are available for this product" },
+            "description": {
-            "description": "Ask your questions now",
+              "default": "Ask your questions now",
+              "replay": "Watch them while waiting for a new live !"
+            },
             "thumbnail": {
               "is_live": "Live"
             }